 "Kipscombe Farm is part of West Exmoor National Trust; some 3500 acres of woodland, heathland and, enclosed pasture, of which Kipscombe Farm makes up 880 acres.
-Historically, Kipscombe has been farmed by a tenant, however, in March 2017 the most recent tenant left, and a decision was taken to manage the farm ‘in-hand’, for at least the next three years.
+Historically, Kipscombe has been farmed by a tenant, however, back in March 2017 the most recent tenant left, and a decision was taken to manage the farm ‘in-hand."

 The habitats at Kipscombe comprise of enclosed (semi-improved acid) pasture, dry acid heathland (Site of Special Scientific Interest), and some wooded combes.
 Previously the land had been over-grazed by sheep, cattle, and Exmoor Ponies, ploughed for arable crops, and had root crops grown in it.
-Currently we graze Exmoor Ponies, Longhorn Cattle, and soon will be bringing back sheep with a flock of Lleyns on their way.
+Currently we graze Exmoor Ponies and Longhorn Cattle.

 The area is home to many rare species of bird, is internally important for its waxcaps, and was once home to the now devastatingly rare High Brown Fritillary Butterfly.
 However, due to centuries of farming use the soils are drastically thin, and there is a distinct lack of trees (which would once have been common as wood pasture).
 In ecological terms things could be much better.